Secrets of the Museum on BBC Two - everything you need to know

 The documentary goes behind the scenes of the world-famous Victoria and Albert Museum in London.
 Only a small amount of the two million items in the V&A’s collection are on display to the public.

-This series gets a glimpse at the treasure trove kept behind closed doors and follows the experts and conservators as they breathe new life into some of these fragile items, such as Pumpie the 100-year-old toy elephant, who needs urgent TLC, and the Christian Dior gowns that get a new lease of life.
+This series gets a glimpse at the treasure trove kept behind closed doors and follows the experts and conservators as they breathe new life into some of these fragile items.
+The second episode of the six-part series follows project manager Alice and her team as they unframe and scan a gallery of 500-year-old masterpieces.
+You’ll also get a look at the museum’s stunning jewellery galleries, which include a spectacular butterfly ring worn by Beyoncé that appears to take flight with each gentle flex of the finger.

 Is there a Radio Times review?

-Yes, Radio Times critic Alison Graham provided the following take on the opening episode:
+Yes, Radio Times critic Alison Graham provided the following take on the second episode:

-Prepare to lose yourself in quiet contemplation with a paper conservator in the first episode of a charming and rather lovely new series centred on the “backstage” work of the Victoria and Albert Museum.
+Prepare to sigh at the Victoria and Albert Museum’s heavenly constellation of sparkling jewels, which includes Queen Victoria’s coronet and a butterfly ring with flapping wings commissioned by Jay Z for his wife Beyoncé.

-There’s an army of these people beavering away in various departments, doing remarkably intricate preservation work.
-The paper expert is brightening and repairing a Victorian paper peep-show of the Great Exhibition of 1851.
-In the toy department, cherished Pumpie the elephant, a 100-year-old beloved family toy, looks a little forlorn, with a loose trunk and moth damage, until he’s spruced up.
+In another delightful episode, we accompany conservators as they examine some delicate “trembling” jewellery (flickering bodice ornaments made of diamonds), receive a silk brocade evening gown bought by the V&A sight unseen at a Chicago auction and check gigantic Raphael cartoons for mould.

 When is Secrets of the Museum on TV?